-Most lineage research, both ancestry and descendant, involves detailed examination of difficult to read records.
+Most genealogy research, both ancestor and descendant, involves detailed examination of difficult to read records.
 Old-fashioned language is the least of the problem; many records that genealogists use are poorly microfilmed and the context of a document, historical, legal, cultural, or otherwise must also be considered.
 Again, sometimes it is necessary to consult a professional genealogist, someone who understands the time, place, and context of a record.

 Many times an amateur genealogist will contact a professional and ask that they do some in-depth research for them.
 A responsible and accountable professional will follow a number of steps in fulfilling the need of the amateur; to list them briefly, a professional should: